 When you’re done with your biometrics capture, you’ll be requested to write down your name and sign on a logbook.
 You’ll then be issued an acknowledgment receipt.

 Don’t expect the voter’s ID to be issued, as had been the practice in the past.
 The COMELEC has stopped issuing this ID to give way to the national ID system.

 At this point, you are not a registered voter yet.
 Your application will undergo approval by the Election Registration Board (ERB) during its scheduled quarterly hearing.
 After the ERB hearing, your information will be recorded in the book of voters of your district, city, or municipality.
 Only then can you be considered a registered voter.

-Voter’s registration is permanent and done only once.
+Voter’s registration application is permanent and done only once.
 If you’re already a registered voter, you don’t have to register again each time there’s an upcoming election.

-However, you need to apply for reactivation of your registration record if you failed to vote in two consecutive regular elections (which puts you in a deactivated voter’s registration status).
+However, you need to apply for reactivation of your registration record if you failed to vote in two consecutive regular elections (which puts you in a deactivated voter’s registration application status).

 When you move to a different location, you should apply for transfer of voter’s registration record at the local COMELEC office in your new place of residence.
 In doing so, you won’t have to travel far to get to your former city or town every election period.